 An average adult human brain weighs about 1400 g and contains billions of neurons and trillions of glial cells.
 These help you to think, feel, remember, dream, control your body and live.

 Make fists with both of your hands and put them together.
 Now you can get a rough idea of how big your brain is.

 Did you know?

 There can be about as many cells in your brain as there are stars in the galaxy or the Milky Way!

 Your brain has got an amazing protection as it is the most vital part in your body.

-The brain is located inside the head.
+The human brain is located inside the head.
 It is protected by the bones of the skull and a covering of three thin membranes called meninges.
 For extra protection the brain is surrounded and cushioned by liquid that helps to absorb shocks.

-The cerebrum is the large, wrinkled lump that curves over, and covers most of the other parts of the brain.
+The cerebrum is the large, wrinkled lump that curves over, and covers most of the other parts of the human brain.
 It makes up about 85 percent of the weight of the brain.
 The surface of the cerebrum is folded, so that it has a large surface area.
 We call this area cerebral cortex.

-The cerebrum is the ‘thinking part’ of the brain.
+The cerebrum is the ‘thinking part’ of the human brain.
 Different areas of the cerebrum are in charge of different activities.